EXPRESSCLUSTER/UM8700/README.md

 Change directory to where the `clp.conf` was extracted.
 Issue `clpcfadm.py` command as follows to edit the clp.conf in the current directory.

-If you are using before ECX4, we recommend using `clpcfset` command to set up the system.
+In ECX4, use `clpcfset` command to set up the system.

 Assumption: